 This Is Why Men Move on Faster After a Breakup

-Gender stereotyping is abundant in discussions about heterosexual relationships, but there's serious scientific evidence to suggest that when it comes to a breakup, men and women are wired to respond differently.
-If you've ever been hurt by an ex who has moved on faster than you have, relationship and body language expert Katia Loisel points to new evidence that explains why this happens and, more importantly, what it means.
+Gender stereotyping is abundant in discussions about heterosexual relationships, but there is serious scientific evidence to suggest that when it comes to a breakup, men and women are wired to respond differently.
+This evidence could really be what women have been needing to hear in order to understand why their significant others always seem to move on more quickly after a break-up than they can.
+Whether it be from an ex posting a photo on social media with someone else, or him jumping into a new relationship right away, women seem to feel pain after a break-up more acutely than their male counterparts do.
+If you have ever been hurt by an ex who has moved on faster than you have, relationship and body language expert Katia Loisel points to new evidence that explains why this happens and, more importantly, what it means.

 Her comments are in line with a 2015 study by Birmingham University, which suggests that women feel pain more acutely after a breakup.
 "Put simply, women are evolved to invest far more in a relationship than men," says research associate Craig Morris.
 His study of over 5000 participants suggests men still feel emotional pain associated with a breakup but realize "as it 'sinks in' that he must 'start competing' all over again to replace what he has lost," he explains.

 If your former S.O. has started dating again, Loisel says it doesn't mean they've recovered from the relationship faster.
 "Jumping into a hookup or casual relationship releases an intoxicating mix of neurotransmitters and hormones including dopamine, serotonin, and norepinephrine, which can seemingly (and temporarily) dull the pain of heartache," she explains.